 Aboriginal Art and Art Centres

-AACHWA member art centres are located in remote & regional parts of WA, from WA’s northern-most point down through the mid-West and Goldfields regions.
+AACHWA member art centres are located in remote & regional parts of WA, from WA’s northern-most point down through the Mid-West and Goldfields regions.
 The artwork created by our members demonstrates the immense knowledge, history, stories and cultural diversity of Aboriginal people in Western Australia.

 Image